CAPTIVE INSURANCE FINANCIAL REGULATION

 Reinsurance under this section shall be effected through a written agreement of reinsurance setting forth the terms, provisions and conditions governing such reinsurance.

-The commissioner in his discretion may require that complete copies of all reinsurance treaties and contracts be filed and/or approved by him.
+The commissioner in his/her discretion may require that complete copies of all reinsurance treaties and contracts be filed and/or approved by him/her.

 (C) Reinsurance Guidelines for Risk Retention Groups Licensed as Captive Insurers